furkanuyar/movie-suggestions/README.md

 # Movie Suggestions Twitter Bot

-A Twitter bot that automatically posts curated movie suggestions and interacts with users.
-It fetches movie data, shares engaging tweets with **posters and trailers**, likes relevant content, and can follow/unfollow users in a user-like manner.
+A Twitter bot that automatically posts movie suggestions with posters and trailers, engages with related content, and follows/unfollows users in a natural, human-like way.

 ## Features